 Not Working the Typical 9-5 Doesn’t Mean Fewer Hours

 This is a common misconception.
 Even if you’re not working the typical 9-5, that doesn’t mean you won’t still be working 40 hours or more a week.
 This is especially true when you’re just starting out.

+So what does the life of a graphic designer look like?
 Be prepared to work long hours and give up personal time.
 If you’re trying to meet a deadline or send an invoice, that could mean some long nights or early mornings.
 Many times, even if you’re working sporadic hours, you’ll end up working more than just 40 hours a week.

 Remember, you can always use a management platform or software, like Indy, to help keep track of all those small details if it becomes too much to handle on your own.

 Sometimes you’ll be raking in the big bucks, other times you’ll barely be getting by.
 This is just a necessary evil in the freelancing world -- there’s no certainty.

 Even if you have three clients one day, all three of those clients could be gone the next.
 We’re not saying this will happen, but it’s important to be prepared for this possibility.

 Doing the work you love comes with the price of never knowing when that work might disappear.
 Be sure you’re able to accept this reality.

 This is honestly one of the best parts about being a freelancer.
 There is no set schedule.